 EUnderground - Censorship Festival

-It will be a one day long cross-national cultural festival to remembering the victims of the totalitarian censorship.
+It was a one day long cross-national cultural festival to remembering the victims of the totalitarian censorship.
 With this festival we would like to commemorate to the oppressed artists and the cultural opposition movements from the Soviet Block.
-Our main aim with the festival is to get the attention of the young generations and with cultural examples from the past, explain the democratic EU values nowadays.
-The programme of the festival: art performances from underground and dissent artists from the former socialist countries, concerts, opening ceremony of the traveling exhibition, displaying the student samizdat-journals from the workshops, public readings, interactive debates with the witnesses, exhibitions, film projections, etc. We will invite artists/speakers and students from the partner countries.
+Our main aim was with the festival is to get the attention of the young generations and with cultural examples from the past, explain the democratic EU values nowadays.
+The programme of the festival: art performances from underground and dissent artists from the former socialist countries, concerts, opening ceremony of the traveling exhibition, displaying the student samizdat-journals from the workshops, public readings, interactive debates with the witnesses, film and slide projections, lectures, workshops, etc. We invited artists/speakers and students from the partner countries.

 Location: Dürer Kert, 1146 Budapest, Ajtósi Dürer sor 19-21.
 Hungary